 df.rename(columns={'tfr': 'TFR'})Code language: Python (python)

 Note, if we want to save the changed name to our dataframe we can add the inplace=True, to the code above.
-In the video below, you will learn how to use the inplace parameter, as well as all the other things from this post.
-In a more recent post, you will learn all you need about renaming columns in Pandas dataframe.
+In the video below, you will learn how to use the inplace parameter and all the other things from this post.
+In a recent post, you will learn all you need about renaming columns in Pandas dataframe.

 get column names – video tutorial